matthieu2311/Service-Energy-Monitor/src/README.md

 ['client.py'](./Go_code/client/client.py) : the python scrpit responsible for querying the APIs, processing data into (very) beautiful graphs and creating the webpage that is displayed in the end

-['fibonacci.go'](./Go_code/client/fibonacci.go) : this terrible implementation of fibonacci sequence is used to simulate activity inside the server and create some changes in energy consumption.
-It doesn't really belong in the client folder, but hey, it's my repository am i right ?
+['fibonacci.go'](./Go_code/client/fibonacci.go) : this bad implementation of fibonacci sequence is used to simulate activity inside the server and create some changes in energy consumption.

-['websiteTemplate.htm'](./Go_code/client/websiteTemplate.htm) : is a ... template.
-Who would have guessed ?
-This is the base that client.py will use when creating the final html file.
-Are you wondering why the python script doesn't also create this part ?
-Well, it would take too long to explain and it is very complicated (it's laziness)
+['websiteTemplate.htm'](./Go_code/client/websiteTemplate.htm) : this is the base that client.py will use when creating the final html file.

-['website.htm'](./Go_code/client/website.htm) : talking about the devil, this is the final file that will be displayed in the client's browser.
+['website.htm'](./Go_code/client/website.htm) : this is the final file that will be displayed in the client's browser.
 It is rewritten each time client.py is run.

 ['images/'](./Go_code/client/images) : this is the folder where every image created by the python file will be stored, and it is also where the website.htm file will go looking when it needs to display an image.
-And just so you can troll your friends, I added a rick roll image just for you.

 </details>
 <details>